-- B. If no association officials arrive for an 8th grade/varsity contest, the contest will not be played and it will be rescheduled accordingly. - C. Coaches will report concerns regarding officiating to building athletic coordinator. - D. The district athletic director, prior to season, will make a request to all officials' associations that no parent(s) be assigned to officiate a league contest in which their son or daughter is a student at any of the schools involved.
+- B. If no association officials arrive for an 8th grade/varsity contest, the contest will not be played and it will be rescheduled accordingly. - C. Coaches may report (in writing) concerns regarding officiating to building athletic coordinator. - D. The district athletic director, prior to season, will make a request to all officials' associations that no parent(s) be assigned to officiate a league contest in which their son or daughter is a student at any of the schools involved.